Softlandia background

 For these reasons, it’s still a good idea to run a traditional keyword-based search alongside ColPali, which performs initial filtering.
 After that ColPali can be used to retrieve the final pages that will be fed into the language model’s context.

 Multimodal search models will continue to evolve, just like traditional embedding models that produce text embeddings.
 I believe it is highly likely that OpenAI or a similar organization will soon release an embedding model like ColPali, pushing search accuracy to a new level.
-This would, however, overturn all current systems dependent on text embeddings built upon chunking and search methods.
+This would, however, overturn all current systems dependent on text embeddings built upon chunking and traditional vector search methods.

 Without Flexible AI Architecture, You'll Fall Behind